 Using Refinance Savings Wisely

 Your savings can transform your finances.
 Prioritize goals based on your needs, like debt or retirement.
-Here’s how I’d use them:
+Here’s how to use them:

-- Pay Down Debt: Use your savings for debt consolidation to clear high-interest cards and save more.
+- Pay Down Debt: Consider debt consolidation to clear high-interest cards and save more.

 - Emergency Fund: Save 3–6 months of expenses.